dotStryhn/ARMDeployments/Office365.DNS.Deployment/README.md

 ## Description

-Will deploy most of the needed DNS Records you need for a Domain to be set up with Office 365.
+Will deploy most of the needed DNS Records you need for a domain to be set up with Office 365.

 # Required Parameters